gregarious-dingo/codeventure-group-5/README.md

 CodeVenture is a learning management application built with Python and tkinter.
 It provides a user-friendly interface for learners, parents, and educators to access learning modules, take quizzes and challenges, track progress, and manage user accounts.

+This project is designed to meet the core requirements of FIT1055, ensuring reliability by its simplicity.
+It may not encompass a range of features but it is aligned our goals to build a solid foundation that aligns with the learning outcomes as well as act as a stable platform for potential future expansion.

 ## Features

 - User Registration and Login